AntonisXT/el-greco-art-explorer/README.md

   <img src="docs/demo.gif" alt="El Greco Art Platform Demo" width="720">
 </p>

-> A full-stack interactive platform inspired by El Greco’s legacy merging artistic presentation with modern web engineering.
+> A full-stack educational and portfolio-oriented web application for exploring El Greco’s artworks.
-> Built with Node.js, Express, and MongoDB, it unites secure backend design (JWT, CSRF, Helmet) with a dynamic and responsive frontend experience.
+> Features a secure admin CMS, a documented REST API, and a lightweight frontend for artwork, exhibition, and content browsing.

 ---